canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 This section of the tutorial documents some useful configuration that are commonly found in the wild.
 This is by no means a complete list of all possible items that one can find in a configuration.
-Refer to the `launcher`_ section for more.
+Refer to the :ref:`launcher` section for more.

 Transport and Report
 ====================